Environmental physiology refers to the effects of the environment on the growth and performance of farm animals.

 1. High temperature causes a reduction in food intake; low temperature encourages more feed intake

-2. High temperature reduce spermatogenesis and libido in males
+2. High temperature reduces spermatogenesis and libido in males

 3. High temperature causes heat stress and reduced activity.

-4. It may result in death of animals; in adult animals e.g birds, young animal e.g chicks and production animals e.g layers
+4. It may result in the death of animals; in adult animals, e.g birds, young animals, e.g chicks and production animals, e.g layers

-5. It increase water intake in hot weather and reduces water intake in cold weather.
+5. It increases water intake in hot weather and reduces water intake in cold weather.

-6. It is necessary for incubation of eggs
+6. It is necessary for the incubation of eggs

-8. It affects product storage period under high climatic condition
+8. It affects the product storage period under high climatic conditions

-9. High temperature affects the young ones e.g. hatching of egg is reduced.
+9. High temperature affects the young ones, e.g. hatching of eggs is reduced.

 CONTROL OF HEAT AND TEMPERATURE

-1. Introduce fans or air conditioners to animal house.
+1. Introduce fans or air conditioners to the animal house.

-2. Provide enough windows or opening for ventilation
+2. Provide enough windows or openings for ventilation

 3. Cover windows with cloth materials to conserve heat

-5. Use poor conductors of heat for roofing/ sun reflecting sheets or paint roof with reflecting color e.g. white.
+5. Use poor conductors of heat for roofing/ sun reflecting sheets, or paint the roof with a reflecting colour, e.g. white.
 Pens should also have ceiling boards under the roof

 6. Use room heaters or lanterns to warm building when it is cold